tibmatt/flogo-web/README.md

 =============================================================================================
 ```

-# Run in development mode
+## Run in development mode

-Run `./start.sh dev` to start the development mode.
-Files will be watched for changes to automatically update the running environment.
+In this mode files will be watched for changes to automatically update the running environment.

+1. `cd` to the directory where you cloned the [flogo-web](https://github.com/TIBCOSoftware/flogo-web.git) or clone it if you haven't already.
+1. Run `git status` // to make sure you're in master branch
+1. Run `git pull --rebase` // to download the latest changes
+1. Run `./start.sh dev`

-**Note** browser will be automatically opened **but** you have to wait for the following message in the console to navigate the web app:
+Application and services will be started, when you see the following banner in the console flogo will be ready to be used in your browser (use localhost:3000 instead to use livereloading features):

 ```
 =============================================================================================
 [success] open http://localhost:3010 or http://localhost:3010/_config in your browser
 =============================================================================================
 ```
 # flogo-web
 Flogo web include flogo front-end and flogo design time server